hunterleeann/c-projects/README.md

 # C-projects
-This is a record of my progression using C. C is my first language and all code in this repo was done in Xcode!
+This is a record of my progression using C. C is the first programming language I learned.
+All code in this repo was done in Xcode!